Cairn Terriers

 absolutely necessary.
 Thorough grooming is the key to a beautiful appearance.

-A naturally loyal and enjoyable companion dog for the elderly, bearing in mind that grooming and regular
+A naturally loyal and enjoyable companion dog for seniors or the more sedentary, bearing in mind that grooming and regular

 activity is needed.